s5k6/shelltalk/README.md

 The shell (PID 35958) has created a child (PID 35959) and waits for a status change with wait4(2).
-The child is still running `bash`'s code and is now setting file descriptors:
+The child is still running `bash`'s code and is now setting up the file descriptors:

     …
     35959 openat(AT_FDCWD, "lorem.txt", O_RDONLY) = 3